 Notes

-- Use butter at room temperature to enable it to mix easily with the caster sugar without a fuss.
-The butter should be softened, not melted.
+- Use butter at room temperature to mix easily with the caster sugar without a fuss.

 Soft and really melt in your mouth biscuits.
 I enjoyed them with a cup of milk for breakfast.